microsoft/FluidFramework/docs/content/_index.md

                     // Doing this step before attaching is also a good idea as it ensures other clients will never see the
                     // tree in an uninitialized state.
                     view.initialize(new Dice({ value: 1 }));
-                    const dice = view.root;
+                    // Get the root node of the view, which contains the tree's data const dice = view.root;
-                    const id = await container.attach();
+                    // Attaching the container gives it a backing file and makes it visible to other clients. const id = await container.attach();
                     renderDiceRoller(dice, root);
                     return id;